 Taroudant – a small town wedged between the Atlas mountains and the Sahara desert, dramatically encircled by 7 km of lofty ramparts, is often dubbed a mini-Marrakesh.
 Well I can safely say that’s not the case, but it does have a lot of charm and far fewer touts than Marrakesh, a huge bonus.
 Even better, while passing through last week en route for the Sahara I found a manmade paradise just outside its walls – Dar Al Hossoun.

-Entering this garden lodge from a dirt road skirting a deeply rutted gorge and olive groves is like stepping inside a mirage.
+Entering this garden lodge from a dirt road skirting a deeply rutted gorge dotted with olive trees is like stepping inside a mirage.
 An astonishing oasis of hundreds of plant varieties combines in a dazzling, maze-like tangle of colour and foliage.
 Succulents abound in this arid region, but are joined by papaya and banana palms, euphorbia, water-lilies, Mediterranean flowers like plumbago and bougainvillea, hibiscus, wild grasses and white roses.
 The property feels gigantic, as the 6500 sq metres are cleverly divided into interlocking spaces, including a sunken garden, all encircled by high mud-brick walls, just one of many laudable nods to vernacular ‘green’ architecture and sustainability.

 Slicing through the centre is a 30-metre lap-pool inspired by the Court of the Myrtles in the Alhambra – a ribbon of light reflecting the cobalt sky above.
 Enveloped in this sensual delight, I sleep deeply in the garden suite, feeling perfectly safe with my doors open to the breeze from a private walled orchard – this is the kind of place where there’s no need to lock your door day or night.
 Here’s a typical room (not mine – too messy to photograph) and a rooftop one below that.